The Coarse Geometric $\ell^p$-Novikov Conjecture for Subspaces of Non-positively Curved Manifolds: Twisted -Roe algebras and twisted -localization algebras

 \section{Twisted $\lp$-Roe algebras and twisted $\lp$-localization algebras}

 In this section, we shall define the twisted $\lp$-Roe algebras and the twisted $\lp$-localization algebras for bounded geometry spaces which admit a coarse embedding into a simply connected complete Riemannian manifold of nonpositive sectional curvature.
-The construction of these twisted $\lp$-algebras is similar to those twisted algebras introduced in \cite{Yu00}.
+The construction of these twisted $\lp$-algebras follows those twisted algebras introduced in \cite{Yu00}, with technical adjustments suitable to $\ell^p$ spaces.

 Let $M$ be a simply connected complete Riemannian manifold of nonpositive sectional curvature.
 In the following, we shall assume that the dimension of $M$ is even.
 If $\dim(M)$ is odd, we can replace $M$ by $M\times \bbr$.
 Indeed, the product manifold $M\times \bbr$ is also a simply connected complete Riemannian manifold with nonpositive sectional curvature.
 And if $f: \Gamma\to M$ is a coarse embedding, then the induced map $f': \Gamma\to M\times \bbr$ defined by $f'(\gamma)=(f(\gamma), 0)$ is also a coarse embedding so that we can replace $f$ by $f'$.
-Thus, without loss of generality, we assume $\dim M=2n$ for some integer $n>0$.